stashapp/stash/README.md

 * `make lint` - Run the linter
 * `make fmt` - Run `go fmt`
 * `make fmt-check` - Ensure changed files are formatted correctly
+* `make it` - Run the unit and integration tests
+* `make validate` - Run all of the tests and checks required to submit a PR

 ## Building a release